eFuse-Inc/work-samples/frontend.md

 ## Key Results

-* Has the sample utilize React?
+* Does the sample utilize React?
 * Do the UI components for the feed exist and match the Figma designs?
 * Can a user create a text post by clicking on “Post”?
 * Can a user like and comment on a post?